Do You Know What’s in Your Beef?

 Americans consume approximately 5 billion hamburgers each year which equates to roughly 1.2 billion pounds of “meat.”
 Fast food is big business.
 Most consumers presume that the hamburger they eat is composed primarily of meat.
 But is it?

-Published a recent study that analyzed eight different brands of fast food hamburgers.
-Each hamburger was weighed and the price per gram of hamburger was calculated.
-A piece of each hamburger was prepared for and examined by a microscope.
+A study that analyzed eight different brands of fast food hamburgers examined a piece of each fat food hamburger meat under a microscope.
 The meat content, water content, other tissue types including bone, fat, nerve, plant and parasites were assessed.

 The question became, “what are most of these burgers made of?”
 The answer is water.
 The amount of water in these burgers was as much as 37-64 percent.
 But considering we are eating a burger because we expect it to be beef, then how much beef is really in the patty?
 Surprisingly, the meat content was as low as 2 to 15 percent in the eight types of hamburgers analyzed.